 The rear of the case again, this time populated with assorted cables.

-The case with the magnetic cover removed exposing the GPIO ports.
-Notice how they are colour coded and with a pin diagram.
+The case with the magnetic cover removed exposing the GPIO ports and also a slot for routing ribbon cables.
+Notice how the the ports are colour coded and have a pin diagram.